meliacode/chrome-ext-simpletube/README.md

 ### Versions

+v0.5.0:

+-   **feat**: contentcategories - add observer to reapply filter on new video loaded for subscriptions.
+-   **feat**: contentcategories - reduce repetition on filtering logic.
+-   **feat**: contentcategories - add filters on channel page.
+-   **feat**: contentcategories - create function for reusable features.

 v0.4.0:

-    - fix: options - optimize options page display
+-   **fix**: options - optimize options page display.
-    - fix: options - sort category on save action to ensure consistency
+-   **fix**: options - sort category on save action to ensure consistency.
-    - fix: rename DOM class and ID to have a extension prefix
+-   **fix**: rename DOM class and ID to have an extension prefix.

 v0.3.0:

-    - feat: contentCategorize - add handlers to filter videos on the subscription page based on the category filter button clicked
+-   **feat**: contentcategorize - add handlers to filter videos on the subscription page based on the category filter button clicked.
-    - feat: contentCategorize - add filter container and buttons without handlers to subscriptions page
+-   **feat**: contentcategorize - add filter container and buttons without handlers to subscriptions page.
-    - fix: options - limit length for category name
+-   **fix**: options - limit length for category name.
-    - feat: contentCategorize - add dropdown to assign category to subscriptions management page
+-   **feat**: contentcategorize - add dropdown to assign category to subscriptions management page.
-    - feat: options - allow user to remove category
+-   **feat**: options - allow user to remove category.
-    - feat: options - add option to create categories for subscriptions and emable these categories as filters
+-   **feat**: options - add option to create categories for subscriptions and enable these categories as filters.
-    - chore: add extensions icons
+-   **chore**: add extension icons.

 v0.2.0:

-    - feat: options - allow reset settings to default
+-   **feat**: options - allow reset settings to default.
-    - feat: content - hide shorts section and watched videos when option is checked
+-   **feat**: content - hide shorts section and watched videos when option is checked.
-    - feat: options - add option to hide shorts section and watched videos
+-   **feat**: options - add option to hide shorts section and watched videos.

 v0.1.0:

-    - chore: update background to avoid overriding options on update
+-   **chore**: update background to avoid overriding options on update.
-    - feat: options - add styles to the options page
+-   **feat**: options - add styles to the options page.
-    - feat: content - fade video based on video length filter
+-   **feat**: content - fade video based on video length filter.
-    - feat: options - create video length filter
+-   **feat**: options - create video length filter.

 ### Future Enhancements

--   Publish extension to chrome store
+-   Publish extension to Chrome store.
--   Remove subscription from category on unsubscribe click
+-   Remove subscription from category on unsubscribe click.
--   Add filter on management subscription page
+-   Add filter on management subscription page.
--   Enhance performance by optimizing the way dynamic content is managed on YouTube
+-   Enhance performance by optimizing the way dynamic content is managed on YouTube.

 ## License